Camgibso/Mandelbrot_Multithread/README.md

 * Evenly divide the rows of the image between the threads.
 If the number of rows is not evenly divisible by the number of threads, give one thread more rows than the rest (and give the rest an equal number of rows).
 * Measure and graph the execution times for the two experiemental setups described above.
 * Explain the shape of the two curves, state what the optimal number of threads appears to be, and explain why curves A and B have a different shape.

-## Evaluation

-Your mini-project will be graded according to the following criteria:

-- **20 points** for each of the five tasks above.